Intensity of Services Special Education Funding Model Resources

 To register for any upcoming LEA webinars or to sign up for the Special Education Newsletter, please visit the TEA Special Education Webinars and Newsletters page.

-Zoom office hours will begin on May 7, 2026 from 9:00 to 9:30 am and 4:00 to 4:30 pm.
+Zoom office hours occur every Thursday from 9 to 9:30 am and 4 to 4:30 pm.
 If you would like to attend, you may join using the Zoom meeting link.